-$350M 'palace on rails' luxury train concept unveiled
+$350M 'palace on rails' luxury train concept unveiled | CNN

-(CNN) — Long distance rail travel looked like it could be on its way out just a few years ago, but a lot has changed then.
+Long distance rail travel looked like it could be on its way out just a few years ago, but a lot has changed then.

 The classic style of traveling is now having something of a revival, as travelers look for more environmentally friendly ways to see the world.